 According to the FDA, anything sold as butter must contain at least 80% milkfat (the rest is mainly used in water with a little protein).

-It has a low smoke point, which means it will burn quickly in high-heat cooking methods; You can store it at room temperature, in the fridge, or frozen; and it has roughly 100 calories per tablespoon.
+Its low smoke point means it will burn quickly in high-heat cooking methods.
+You can store it at room temperature, in the fridge, or frozen; it has roughly 100 calories per tablespoon.

 However, this article will inform you about some of the best substitutes for butter used in baking, cooking, and spreading.